USS Tang (SS-306): Fifth war patrol and loss

-At 02:30 on the morning of 25 October, the 24th and last torpedo (a Mark 18 electric torpedo) was fired.
+At 02:30 on 25 October, the 24th and last torpedo (a Mark 18 electric torpedo) was fired.
 It broached and curved to the left in a circular run.
-Tang fishtailed under emergency power to clear the turning circle of the torpedo, but it struck her abreast the aft torpedo room approximately 20 seconds after it was fired.
+Tang fishtailed under emergency power to clear the turning circle of the torpedo, but it struck her abreast the aft torpedo room about 20 seconds after it was fired.
 The explosion was violent, and men as far forward as the control room received broken limbs.
 The ship went down by the stern with the aft three compartments flooded.
 Of the nine officers and men on the bridge, including O'Kane, three were able to swim through the night until picked up eight hours later.
 One officer escaped from the flooded conning tower and was rescued with the others.

-The submarine bottomed at 180 ft and the thirty survivors crowded into the forward torpedo room as the aft compartments flooded, intending to use the forward escape trunk.
+The submarine bottomed at 180 ft and the 30 survivors crowded into the forward torpedo room as the aft compartments flooded, intending to use the forward escape trunk.
 Publications were burned, and all assembled in the forward room to escape.
-The escape was delayed by a Japanese patrol which dropped depth charges, and started an electrical fire in the forward battery.
-Beginning at 6:00 AM on 25 October, using the Momsen lung, the only known case where it was used, thirteen men escaped from the forward torpedo room.
+The escape was delayed by a Japanese patrol, which dropped depth charges, and started an electrical fire in the forward battery.
+Beginning at 06:00 on 25 October, using the Momsen lung, the only known case where it was used, 13 men escaped from the forward torpedo room.
 By the time the last had exited, the heat from the battery fire was so intense, paint on the bulkhead was scorching, melting, and running down.
 Of the 13 men who escaped from the forward torpedo room, only five were rescued.
-One sailor who was near the group of five but injured during the ascent was not rescued.
+One sailor who was near the group of five, but injured during the ascent, was not rescued.
 Three who were on the bridge were rescued after swimming for 8 hours.
 Another survivor escaped the conning tower and used his pants as a flotation device.
-A total of 78 men were lost.
+In total, 78 men were lost.
 Those who escaped the submarine were greeted in the morning by the sight of the bow of the transport they sank the previous night sticking straight out of the water.